 If the Plan pays You or someone else more than it should have paid for any reason, it has the right to be repaid for these overpayments.
 The Plan may recover the overpayments from:

-- The person to or for whom the Plan paid the excess amount.
+• The person to or for whom the Plan paid the excess amount.

-- Insurance companies.

-- Other organizations.